 In the midst of negotiating the hectic roads of Jaipur, the bustling capital of Rajasthan, our driver suddenly swings the car into a discreet driveway.
 We pass through a turreted “elephant gate” painted a pretty pale pink and follow the gravelled route flanked by verdant gardens before pulling up outside a palace painted in the same pink as the regal entranceway.

-Sujan Rajmahal Palace & Amanbagh
+Sujan Rajmahal Palace & Amanbagh in India

 In the midst of negotiating the hectic roads of Jaipur, the bustling capital of Rajasthan, our driver suddenly swings the car into a discreet driveway.
 We pass through a turreted “elephant gate” painted a pretty pale pink and follow the gravelled route flanked by verdant gardens before pulling up outside a palace painted in the same pink as the regal entranceway.
 Half a dozen smiling and smartly dressed men each wearing a distinctive candy pink turban wait to welcome us.
 We are greeted – rather fittingly for The Pink City – with a glass of rose sparkling wine.